tamdrashtri/tampersonalblog/content/post/lesson-from-sister.md

 tags:
 - business
 - inspiration
-title: 'A low cost, high retention and low-stress business: Lessons from my sister.'
+title: 'A low cost, high retention and low-stress business: Lessons from my sister'

 ---
 My sister used to be just a lower middle class woman.
 She does not earn much money, but had a pretty sustainable life compared to others, partly because she does not have to spend much money on renting, or food.